rafaelaqfc/Final-Project-SQL/cleaning_data.md

 SELECT COUNT(*)
 	FROM all_sessions;

-SELECT channel_grouping, country, v2_product_category
+SELECT channel_grouping,
+    country,
+    v2_product_category
 	FROM all_sessions
 	GROUP BY channel_grouping, country, v2_product_category
 	ORDER BY country
 	LIMIT 20;

--- Second, it was performed the same query, but with the other tables: (e.g., analytics was matched with 14 columns and 1048575 rows, 7 columns and 1092 rows in the products table, 8 columns and 454 rows in sales_report, and 2 columns and 462 rows in sales_by_sku table).
+-- Second, it was performed the same query, but with the other tables (e.g., "analytics" was matched with 14 columns and 1048574 rows, "products" was matched with 7 columns and 1092 rows, "sales_record" with 8 columns and 454 rows, and "sales_by_sku" with 2 columns and 462 rows):

 SELECT *
 	FROM analytics;